airvolute/dcs-deploy/readme.md

 - `download` contains downloaded archives needed for flashing
 - `flash` contains extracted folders that are needed for flashing.
 Those are folders from `download` dir + some nvidia and airvolute scripts applied, so the flashing environment is fully ready.

+### Disk encryption
+The `--encryption` option enables encryption for the root filesystem (rootfs) partition.
+This feature is available only for devices using `nvme` storage.

+- Automatically generates encryption keys (`sym2_t234.key`, `oem_k1.key`, etc.) during the flashing process.
+- Supports combinations with the `--ab_partition` option for creating multiple encrypted partitions.
+- Ensures secure storage of sensitive data on the device.

+- **Storage**: The device must use `nvme` as the storage medium.
+- **Dependencies**: Ensure the following tools are installed:
+  - `cryptsetup`
+  - `openssl`
+  - `docker.io`

 ### Local overlays
 To add features easily to the device without need of the creation of a new rootfs it is possible to utilize local overlays.
 These overlays are processed during the run of the `dcs_deploy`.